 While we all have a lot to worry about during these challenging times – there is one thing we can take a minute to celebrate.
 A new term we have coined at the Arvada Chamber is CREATIVE COMMERCE.
-This is the innovative moment where out of necessity or creativity a business finds new ways to activate through supply chain improvements, staff engagement, creative communication or technology enhancements.
+This is the innovative moment where out of necessity or creativity a business finds new ways to activate through supply chain improvements, staff engagement, creative communication, or technology enhancements, with the possibility of implementing ecommerce accountants.
 The Arvada Chamber commends all of our local businesses who are flipping the normal way of doing things to develop new and exciting strategies to help their business weather the storm.

 We are committed to highlighting this innovation and tell the stories of resilience in our community.
 If you have a story to share about how your business is practicing creative commerce please tell us through this form.
 We will share your story below and through other community-wide channels. #WeGotThisArvada!

 Spirits Wine Provisions